 Budgeting: a Winning Tradition

 Are you ready to make this Christmas the best one, yet?
 Great!
 Go add a ‘Christmas/Santa/North Pole’ category to your budget, and start putting dollars there every payday.
-And start now—Christmas, 2018, is merely 328 days away!
+And start now—Christmas will be here before you know it!

-If you’d like a little guidance about how to get started, drop into our free, 20-minute, online workshop, Reach Your Savings Goals.
+If you’d like a little guidance about how to get started, drop into our free online workshops.
 Our teachers will be glad to answer all of your questions.